Orientation and Mobility Specialist

-Hours of work: 35 hours per week.
+Hours: 35 hours per week.
 You must be available to work weekdays and evenings.
-The majority of hours are for scheduled weekdays, but some hours may be scheduled late afternoons, or evenings in order to meet student needs.
+Majority of hours for scheduled weekdays but some hours may be scheduled late afternoons and evenings in order to meet student needs.

-Location: This CUPE Local 4400 Acting position, based out of Yorkdale Secondary School, 38 Orfus Road (not wheelchair accessible) but requiring you to work across the city according to student needs, involves frequent travel and requires access to a personal vehicle for travel across TDSB.
-You must also be able to spend most of the shift walking/standing to assist students navigating at school and/or in the community.
+This CUPE Local 4400 permanent position will be based out of Yorkdale Secondary School, 38 Orfus Road (not wheelchair accessible) but will be required to work across the city according to student needs.

 Only applicants selected for an interview will be contacted.
-Applications will not be acknowledged in writing.
+We are unable to acknowledge or confirm receipt of applications.

 We strive to meet the accommodation needs of persons with disabilities.
 Applicants are encouraged to make their needs for accommodation known in advance during the application process.